New People Foundation

 Our Story

-The New People was born out of a deep sense that something vital has been forgotten in our recent past—and must be remembered if we are to survive, unlike the 99.99% of species that came before us..
-In a world increasingly disconnected from Nature, from spirit, and from one another, we are guided by the conviction that the solutions we seek lie not only in science or technology, but in reconnecting with ancient wisdom and a renewed relationship with the living Earth.
+The New People was born out of a deep sense that something vital has been forgotten in our recent past—and must be remembered if we are to survive, unlike the 99.99% of species that came before us.
+In a world increasingly disconnected from Nature, from spirit, and from one another, we are guided by the conviction that the solutions we seek lie not only in science or technology, but in reconnecting with ancient Indigenous wisdom and a renewed relationship with the living Earth.

 As environmentalist Gus Speth once aptly remarked, “I used to think the top environmental problems were biodiversity loss, ecosystem collapse, and climate change.
 But I was wrong.
 The top environmental problems are selfishness, greed, and apathy.
 And to deal with those issues, we need a spiritual and cultural transformation—and we scientists do not know how to do that.”